 Hi, we are Ray and Tricia, a husband and wife team.
 Team Hector!
-From chairs, tables, stools and cupboards, to lamps, electricity and Volt meters, extension speakers and vintage radios… We upcycle, recycle, repurpose, shabby chic, steampunk and Bluetooth all manner of things.
+From table lamps, electricity meters, volt and ammeters, to adding Bluetooth to extension speakers and vintage valve radios… We upcycle, recycle, repurpose, shabby chic, steampunk and Bluetooth all manner of things.

 While Tricia is the creative genius, I have a background in electronics spanning over fifty years.
 I started out as a radio and TV apprentice engineer back in 1960s, and I’ve never looked back.
 I’m still repairing and restoring vintage valve radios, but I’m also building Bluetooth speakers and steampunk lamps.

 These are lamps crafted from old industrial or electrical items, or just about anything vintage.
 The photo shows an electricity meter lamp.
 Not only is the lamp useful but, to add interest, the meter numbers change as it uses electricity.